EliaTarasoff/super-tabletop-rpg/species/marshmallow.md

 Ticks: [ ]-[ ]-[ ]

 ### Soothing Sweetness
-You offer up a chunk of yourself to heal someone else.
+You offer a chunk of yourself to either heal three ticks, or two damaged ticks.
 (Damage one box per use.)
 Ticks: [ ]-[ ]